History of Brazil in Timeline

 1956: Kubitschek Becomes President

-In 1956, Juscelino Kubitschek became president, adopting a conciliatory approach to governance.
+In 1956, Juscelino Kubitschek became president of Brazil, assuming a conciliatory posture that allowed him to govern without major crises.

-In 1960, the new capital city of Brasília was inaugurated, marking a significant achievement under Kubitschek's presidency.
+In 1960, the new capital city of Brasília was inaugurated, marking a significant achievement of Kubitschek's presidency.

 1960: Population growth rate